 For federal income tax purposes, sole proprietors are classified as disregarded entities.
 The business itself doesn’t file a tax return at the entity level.
 The owner uses Schedule C of IRS Form 1040 to report their business profits and losses.

-A general partnership is an unincorporated business entity owned by two or more partners (see general partnership definition).
+A general partnership is an unincorporated business entity owned by two or more partners (see business partnership definition).
 Generally speaking, business partners don’t file any formation documents with the state (with the exception of any required business and professional licenses).
 Like sole proprietorships, general partners don’t have limited personal liability for their business activities.

 For federal income taxes, general partnerships have to do a little more legwork than sole proprietors.
 They have to file Form 1065, the Partnership Return of Income.
 This is an informational report, and each partner will corroborate it by filling in Schedule K-1 at tax time to report their share of the business’s profits and losses for the year.